pythonarcade/arcade/doc/programming_guide/sound.rst

 characters in the world with separate playbacks of the sound, each stores its own :py:class:`~pyglet.media.player.Player`.

-This allows controlling their movement sound playbacks separately.
-For example, one character may get close enough to the player to attack or perform some other action.
+This allows controlling their playbacks of the movement sound separately.
+For example, one character may get close enough to the user's character to talk, attack, attack perform some other action.
+You would use that character's pyglet player to stop the movement sound's playback.

 Although this may seem unimportant, it is crucial for games which hide parts of the world from view.
 An enemy with no way to know it's there